+VI.
 Alternative for Permanent Seeding - Instead of applying the full amounts of lime and commercial fertilizer, composted sludge and amendments may be applied as specified below: i.
-Composted Sludge Material for use as a soil conditioner for sites having disturbed areas over 5 acres shall be tested to prescribe amendments and for sites having disturbed areas under 5 acres shall conform to the following requirements:
+Composted Sludge Material for use as a soil conditioner for sites having disturbed areas over 5 acres shall be tested to prescribe amendments and for sites having disturbed areas under 5 acres a.

-a.
 Composted sludge shall be supplied by, or originate from, a person or persons that are permitted (at the time of acquisition of the compost) by the Maryland Department of the Environment under COMAR 26.04.06. b.
-Composted sludge shall contain at least I percent nitrogen, 1.5 percent phosphorus, and 0.2 percent potassium and have a Ph of 7.0 to 6.0.
-If compost does not meet these requirements, the appropriate constituents must be added to meet the requirements prior to use. c.
-Composted sludge shall be applied at a rate of 1 ton/1,000 square feet. iv.
+Composted sludge shall contain at least I percent nitrogen, 1.5 percent phosphorus, and 0.2 percent potassium and have a Ph of 7.0 to 8.0.
+If compost does not meet these requirements, the appropriate constituents must be added to meet the requirements prior to use.

+c.
+Composted sludge shall be applied at a rate of 1 ton/1,000 square feet.
 Composted sludge shall be amended with a potassium fertilizer applied at the rate of 4 lb/1,000 square feet, and 1/3 the normal lime application rate.
-References: Guideline Specifications, Soil Preparation and Sodding, MD-VA.
-Pub. #1.
-Cooperative Extension Service, University of Maryland and Virginia Polytechnic Institutes.
+References: Guideline Specifications, Soil Preparation and Sodding,.
+MD-VA, Pub. #1, Cooperative Extension Service, University of Maryland and Virginia Polytechnic Institutes.
 Revised 1973.